Robert Chambers (development scholar): Background

-Chambers grew up in a middle class family in Cirencester, England.
-He won a scholarship to Marlborough College boarding school from 1945-1950, and another to Cambridge University, which was interrupted by National Service.
+Chambers grew up in a middle-class family in Cirencester, England.
+He won a scholarship to Marlborough College boarding school from 1945 to 1950, and another to Cambridge University, which was interrupted by National Service.
 He graduated in 1955 (1st, History).
 He joined and led the Gough Island Scientific Survey for the British government in 1956, before attending the University of Pennsylvania where he failed to complete a PhD in history.
-In 1958 he joined the HM Overseas Civil Service in Kenya, working in Maralal from 1958-1960.
+In 1958 he joined the HM Overseas Civil Service in Kenya, working in Maralal from 1958 to 1960.
 Before and after Independence he lectured at the Kenya Institute of Administration and the East Africa Staff College, returning to Britain in 1966 where he lectured at the University of Manchester and completed a PhD.
 From 1967 he lectured at the University of Glasgow and from 1969, the University of Nairobi.
 He joined the Institute of Development Studies, University of Sussex in 1972.
 Some time later he was infamously turned down for a Professorship at IDS on the grounds of insufficient publications in academic journals, despite his world renown exceeding those on the panel, achieving this only in 1995 at the age of 63, not long before retirement.
 During time at IDS he had lengthy secondments to India and other countries.